 Pop into local cafés and coffee shops (not the chain outlets), hand them your card and make your services known – maybe even provide them with a few samples.

-If you thought this article was sweet we think you’ll also love…
+If you thought this article on how to make money selling cakes was sweet, we think you’ll also love…